voussoir/else/Steganographic/README.md

 Steganographic
 ==============

+    2015 01 15:
+        Now supports variable "bitness", the number of bits per color channel to overwrite.
+        Previously, bitness was always 1, to maximize transparency.
+        Now, bitness can be 1-8 to favor transparency or information density.

+&nbsp;

 Let's be honest, this was really just an excuse to make big Terminal headers out of hashmarks.

 &nbsp;